Basic Data Structure

 Please note that in the SparseTensor format, each non-zero element is

-int64 indices and the element itself.
+represented by sparse_dim int64 indices and the element itself.
 If

 the tensor is not sparse enough, SparseTensor may occupy more memory